the-dream-junction/api_docs/source/includes/_new_order.md

 - art_url: URL of print ready art.
 If art_file is not available locally, we will retrieve it asynchronously from this url.
 Supported formats include: PNG, TIFF, and JPG.
 Note: JPG file do not include transparency and can result in a large ink print area.
 - thumbnail_url: Location of thumbnail.
 If not available locally, we will retrieve it asynchronously from this url.
 - underbase: true (default) or false.
 Indicate whether a white underbase layer should be applied to the print.
+- x_offset: integer in millimeters (mm) to place the artwork horizontally from the origin point of the printer.
+- y_offset: integer in millimeters (mm) to place the artwork vertically from the origin point of the printer.
+- width: floating number width in inches (in) to print the artwork.
+- height: floating number height in inches (in) to print the artwork.

 **custom_tags (optional)**
 : Array of one or more custom application tags to apply to an item in an order.
 Custom tags must be prearranged with the Dream Junction as they are physical goods and may incur an additional charge per item.